University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 • Worked at least 1,250 hours during the previous 12-month period.
 Note: Paid leave is not counted toward the 1,250 hours of work.

-The following provisions apply to the granting and use of family medical leave under FMLA:
+The following provisions apply to the granting and use of family medical leave under FML:

-• HRS designates which employee absences meet the criteria of family medical leave.
+• HRS designates which employee absences meet the criteria of FML;

-• Designated paid or unpaid leave is counted toward the 12 weeks of family medical leave.
+• Designated paid or unpaid leave is counted toward the 12 weeks of FML;

-• The employee may choose to use accrued paid leave or leave without pay during the period of family medical leave.
+• The employee may choose to use accrued paid leave or leave without pay during the period of FML;

-• The employee is to return to the same or equivalent position which they held prior to the family medical leave absence.
+• The employee is to return to the same or equivalent position which they held prior to the FML absence; and

-• The University continues an eligible employee’s University-paid health insurance benefits during the family medical leave period.
-(Contact HRS regarding benefits if the employee does not return to work at the end of the family medical leave period.)
-The employee is responsible for their portion of the premiums and must make arrangements with Benefit Services to ensure the premiums are paid.
-Failure to pay the employee’s portion of the premiums may result in loss of benefits.
+• The University continues an eligible employee’s University-paid health insurance benefits during the FML period.
+(Contact HRS Benefits if the employee does not return to work at the end of the FML period.)
+The employee is responsible for their portion of the premiums and must make arrangements with HRS Benefits to ensure the premiums are paid.

-For application advisory guidelines and more detailed information concerning family medical leave, see the HRS website.
+For advisory guidelines and more detailed information concerning family medical leave, see the HRS website.

-Faculty and AP employees may refer to the family medical leave rules in accordance with FMLA in the Faculty Manual and the Administrative Professional Handbook regarding such disability leave.
+Faculty and AP employees may refer to the family medical leave rules in accordance with FML in the Faculty Manual and the Administrative Professional Handbook regarding such disability leave.

 A holiday is a day when all University offices and departments on a WSU campus are closed except for certain essential service units.

-The University provides ten holidays each fiscal year for faculty, AP, and civil service employees.
-Refer to the holiday schedule in BPPM 60.76 for current WSU holiday schedules for specified University locations.
+The University provides eleven holidays each fiscal year for faculty, AP, and civil service employees.
+Refer to the holiday schedule in UPPM 60.76 for WSU holiday schedules.

 An employee on a less than 12-month appointment is eligible for holidays scheduled within the appointment term.

-Note: A faculty member or AP employee must be in pay status the work day prior to the holiday in order to receive pay for the holiday.
+Note: A faculty member or AP employee must be in pay status the work day prior to the holiday to receive pay for the holiday.

 Note: The University expects academic faculty with ongoing responsibilities to perform those duties during academic breaks.

-The University administration determines whether to implement periods of suspended operations or closures due to emergencies or inclement weather (see BPPM 50.40).
+The University administration determines whether to implement periods of suspended operations or closures due to emergencies or inclement weather (see UPPM 50.40).

 AP employees may request the use of annual leave, personal holiday, compensatory time (if overtime-eligible), or leave without pay to cover absence due to suspended operations, emergency closure, or inclement weather.
 As an alternative to using leave, AP employees must be given an opportunity to reschedule work time lost, which must be rescheduled and worked within the workweek.